 The Haverhill House team is honored to publish the work of the following talented authors.
 To browse their available titles, please simply click their name:

 Matt Bechtel was born just south of Detroit, Michigan (cursing him a Lions fan), into a mostly-Irish family of dreamers and writers as opposed to the pharmaceutical or construction giants that share his surname.
 As such, he has spent most of his years making questionable life decisions and enjoying the results.
 Mentored by their late-founder Bob Booth, he serves on the Executive Committee of the Northeastern Writers’ Convention (a.k.a.
 Camp Necon).
 His first collection, Monochromes and Other Stories, was published by Haverhill House in 2017, and he has sold stories to anthologies published by PS Publishing, ChiZine Publishing, the New England Horror Writers, Fantastic Books, and Zsenon Publishing.
-He currently lives in the Northeast with the love of his life, his partner and fellow author Sheri Sebastian-Gabriel (and if you look closely at his author’s picture you can see that he follows Irish tradition and signs his initials into the head of his Guinness).
+He currently lives in the Northeast with the love of his life, his partner and fellow author Sheri Sebastian-Gabriel (and if you catch him with a pint in his hand you’ll notice that he always follows Irish tradition and signs his initials into the head of his Guinness).
 Please visit him at www.matt-bechtel.com.

 Amber Benson is the author of the Echo Park Coven Novels and the Calliope Reaper-Jones Novels.
 She cocreated, cowrote, and directed the animated supernatural Web series Ghosts of Albion with Christopher Golden, which they followed with a series of novels, including Witchery and Accursed, and the novella Astray.
 Benson and Golden also coauthored the novella The Seven Whistlers.
 As an actress, she has appeared in dozens of roles in feature films, TV movies, and television series, including the fan-favorite role of Tara Maclay on three seasons of Buffy the Vampire Slayer.
 Benson wrote, produced, and directed the feature films Chance and Lovers, Liars and Lunatics.